facebookexperimental/libunifex/doc/api_reference.md

 ability to customize types of arguments passed into the callback and return C++ callables that can be used directly with a generic API or type-erased using a wrapper facility such as `std::function<>` or `folly::Function<>`.
-The callables acquire the internal lock and then forward the call to the user supplied method.
+The callables acquire the internal lock and then forward call to the user supplied method.
-Callbacks and errbacks behave identically; the separation is purely for the convenience of the user.
+Callbacks and errbacks behave identically; the separation is purely for convenience of the user.

 * `safe_callback<ResultTypes...>(op)` and `safe_errback<ErrorTypes...>(op)` return